somnathdas29/Demo-Repo/README.md

 # Demo-Repo
-This is my first Git Repositories
+This is my first Git Repository.
+Auhtor - Somnath Das